ilent2/ot-cpp-fdtd/README.md

 ------------
 * C++14 compatible compiler (tested with GNU GCC 7.3.1)

-For the example Makefiles you will also need GNU Make.
+For the examples, you may also need GNU Make, Gnuplot or Matlab.

 How to cite
 -----------